Nikon D3S vs Sony A9 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A9 II is a recent model that features in the current product line-up of Sony.
 In contrast, the D3S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3S was succeeded by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3S and A9 II can be found, respectively, in the Nikon D3S Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is the Nikon D3S better than the Sony A9 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.